replane-dev/replane/README.md

 ### Optional

+- `DISABLE_REGISTRATION=true` – Disables new user registration.
+Existing users can still sign in.
+Useful for private instances or when you want to manage users manually.
 - `ALLOWED_EMAIL_DOMAINS` – comma-separated list of email domains allowed for user registration (e.g., `gmail.com,my-company.com`).
 If not set, all email domains are allowed.
 Users with email addresses from other domains will be blocked from signing up.
 - `HEALTHCHECK_PATH` – custom path for the health check endpoint.
 Defaults to `/api/health`.